IonutGorgos/fpga_comm/README.md

+### FPGA, Picoscope, CNC communication

-clis.py script for controlling the experimental platform for Sasebo-G written in Python 2.7
+clis.py script for controlling the experimental platform for Sasebo-G written in Python 2.7/ Python 3.6

 Libusb-win32 driver used for Windows

-FT245RL_linux under development

-Copyright (c) 2016  Ionut Gorgos (ionutgorgos@gmail.com)
+Copyright (c) 2017  Ionut Gorgos (ionutgorgos@gmail.com)
 All rights reserved.